radu-matei/radu-matei.github.io/content/blog/aspnet-core-websockets-middleware.md

         }
 ```

-Besides from adding the `WebSocketConnectionManager` service, it also searches the executing assemly for types that inherit `WebSocketHandler` and it registers them as singleton (so that every request gets the same instance of the message handler) using reflection.
+Besides from adding the `WebSocketConnectionManager` service, it also searches the executing assembly for types that inherit `WebSocketHandler` and it registers them as singleton (so that every request gets the same instance of the message handler) using reflection.

 And this is pretty much the middleware.
 Now we will take a look at how we would use it in ASP .NET Core applications, and just like in the case of SignalR, there are two scenarios for usage: